 ECME 220: Assessment of Children and Evaluation of Programs I. (3) This basic course familiarizes students with a variety of culturally appropriate assessment methods and instruments, including systematic observation.
 The course addresses the development and use of formative and summative program evaluation to ensure comprehensive quality of the total environment for children, families, and the community.
 Students will develop skills for evaluating the assessment process and involving other teachers, professionals and families in the process.
 ECME 230: Professionalism.
 (2) This course provides a broad-based orientation to the field of early care and education.
 Early childhood history, philosophy, ethics and advocacy and introduced.
 Basic principles of early childhood systems are explored.
 Multiple perspectives on early care and education are introduced.
 Professional responsibilities such as cultural responsiveness and reflective practice are examined.
-Earth and Planetary Science E & PS 101: How the Earth Works - An Introduction to Geology.
+Earth and Planetary Science (EPS) EPS 101: How the Earth Works - An Introduction to Geology.
 (3) A fascinating tour of our active planet.
 Explore earth materials (rocks and minerals), the continents' motions and related origins of earthquakes, volcanoes, mountain building, oceans, landscapes, natural energy and economic resources, global warming and other topics.
-Students are encouraged but not required to enroll concurrently in E & PS 105L.
-Credit not awarded for both E & PS 101 and Env Sc 101.
-E & PS 105L: Physical Geology Laboratory.
+Meets New Mexico Lower Division General Education Common Core Curriculum Area III: Science.
+Students are encouraged but not required to enroll concurrently in EPS 105L.
+EPS 105L: Physical Geology Laboratory.
 (1) Minerals, rocks, and topographic and geological maps; field trips.
-Pre- or Corequisite: E & PS 101.
+Meets New Mexico Lower Division General Education Common Core Curriculum Area III: Science.
+Pre- or Corequisite: EPS 101.